 We love to hear your experiences with Good Cheap Eats.
 Click the STARS on the recipe card or leave a STARRED comment to let us know what you think of the recipe.

 - 1 clove garlic minced

-- 1 1/2 tsp chopped fresh parsley or 1/2 tsp dried parsley flakes
+- 1 ½ teaspoon chopped fresh parsley or ½ teaspoon dried parsley flakes

 - In a small mixing bowl, combine the butter, garlic, and parsley.

 - Use as a spread on garlic bread or sandwiches and as an instant sauce for cooked vegetables, meats, or fish.

 - lemon zest